knative/serving/docs/spec/normative_examples.md

 ```

 After testing the new revision at `next.my-service.default.mydomain.com`, it can
-be promoted to live by updating the service to pin `ghi` as the new revision.
+be promoted to a fully-rolled-out `current` revision by updating the service to
+list only `ghi` in the revision list.

 ```http
 PATCH /apis/serving.knative.dev/v1alpha1/namespaces/default/services/my-service